envoyproxy/envoy-perf/README.md

-	  --envoy_hash      the hash of envoy version (default: None) --runid           the run id of this benchmark (default: 0) --database 	    name of the database (default: envoy_stat_db) --create_delete   if you want to create/delete new benchmarking VM.
+	  --envoy_hash      the hash of envoy version (default: None) --runid           the run id of this benchmark (default: 0) --database 	    name of the database (default: envoy_stat_db) --num_iter   		the number of times h2load will be executed, separately for direct and Envoy (default: 5) --create_delete   if you want to create/delete new benchmarking VM.
 		                (default: True)
 	  --no-create_delete